quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ~~~

 Note: We do not explicitly log the encryption_level or packet_number_space: the
-packet_type specifies this by inference (assuming correct implementation)
+header.packet_type specifies this by inference (assuming correct implementation)

 Triggers: